krbnite/krbnite.github.io/_posts/2019-04-03-On-the-Fly-Neo4j-Exercise.md

 MATCH (n) DETACH DELETE n;

 // Create Constraints
-CREATE CONSTRAINT ON (singlet:Singlet) ASSERT singlet.name is UNIQUE;
+CREATE CONSTRAINT ON (subset:Subset) ASSERT subset.name is UNIQUE;
-CREATE CONSTRAINT ON (doublet:Doublet) ASSERT doublet.name is UNIQUE;
+CREATE CONSTRAINT ON (intersection:SubsetIntersection) ASSERT intersection.name is UNIQUE;

 // [1] Create
 // -- note that %20 is code for a space, which I have to use b/c directories